Robinlovelace/open-gat/README.md

 QGIS plugins.

 It should be clear that the ‘Type’ and ‘Language’ values shown in Table
-<a href="#tab:open-tools">2</a> are also fuzzy: open source software is
+<a href="#tab:open-tools">4.1</a> are also fuzzy: open source software
-by nature modular and flexible, meaning that the same piece of code can take multiple different forms and the same method can be implemented in multiple languages.
+is by nature modular and flexible, meaning that the same piece of code can take multiple different forms and the same method can be implemented in multiple languages.
 The AequilibraE QGIS plugin (Camargo 2015), for example, is also a Python package.
 Conversely, the MovingPandas Python package by Graser (2019) is also a QGIS plugin.
 The point is that the *most prominent* category into which each project seemed to fall, based on documentation, was used.
 The rest of this section outlines some of the capabilities of each tool presented in Table
-<a href="#tab:open-tools">2</a> based on the author’s reading of easily
+<a href="#tab:open-tools">4.1</a> based on the author’s reading of
-available documentation: due to time constraints no systematic installation tests or benchmarks were undertaken, although this could be a direction of future research.
+easily available documentation: due to time constraints no systematic installation tests or benchmarks were undertaken, although this could be a direction of future research.

 <!-- --- such as R, Python and QGIS.  -->
 <!-- Each open source ecosystem, and it's potential to be used for geographic analysis in transport planning, is outlined below. -->

-## Command-line interface (CLI) tools
+## 4.3 Command-line interface (CLI) tools

 Tools based on a *command line interface* (CLI) are designed to be controlled primarily by typing commands.
 CLIs predate *graphical user interfaces* (GUIs), which are controlled by ‘pointing and clicking’ (Sherman 2008).
 CLIs can take time to learn, especially for people who have been trained on GUI-based software such as Microsoft Word.
-After overcoming often steep ‘learning curves’, the advantages of CLI-based tools for *users* become substantial.
+After overcoming often steep ‘learning curves,’ the advantages of CLI-based tools for *users* become substantial.
 The approach can be highly productive, with hundreds of commands only a few keystrokes away and the benefits of reproducibility and scalability associated with representing